akvnn/violence-detection/README.md

 The dataset used for this project can be found on Kaggle: [Hockey Fights](https://www.kaggle.com/datasets/yassershrief/hockey-fight-vidoes/data)

+The path of the dataset's directory must be specified through the `directory` variable.

 ## Results

 In our experiments, the adapted Densenet121 model demonstrated promising results in detecting violence in video sequences.
-The model achieved an accuracy of 55%, a weighted precision of 76%, a weighted recall of 55%, and a weighted F-score of 41%.
-These metrics indicate that the model overfitted.
+The model achieved an accuracy of 82%, a weighted precision of 86%, a weighted recall of 82%, and a weighted F-score of 82%.
+These results suggest that our approach of using an adapted Densenet121 model with optical flow as input, and implementing frame skipping due to memory and computation constraints, is a viable strategy for violence detection in video sequences.

-The performance of the model is further illustrated in the images below, which show the final confusion matrix, a plot of the training accuracy over epochs, and a plot of the training loss over epochs, respectively.
+The performance of the model is further illustrated in the images below, which show the final confusion matrix, a plot of the training accuracy vs testing accuracy over epochs, and a plot of the training loss over epochs, respectively.

 ![Confusion Matrix](./images/confusion_matrix.png)